jschnab/linux-sysadmin/essential_commands.md

 #### gzip

-The `gzip` tool is the "classic" method of compressing data in Linux. `gzip` uses the "DEFLATE" compression algorithm, which is used is other technologies such as the PNG image format, the HTTP web protocol and the SSH protocol.
+The `gzip` tool is the "classic" method of compressing data in Linux. `gzip` uses the "DEFLATE" compression algorithm, which is used in other technologies such as the PNG image format, the HTTP web protocol and the SSH protocol.

 `gzip` has several strengths: